rojkov/taskqueue/README.rst

     class Worker(BaseWorker):
         def handle_task(self, channel, method, header, body):
-            # define meet here
+            # define meat here
             do_something_heavy()
-            # report back that the task is done
+            # report back that the task has been done
             channel.basic_ack(method.delivery_tag)

 The plugin needs to be registered as a pluggable resource in the egg's